carrier-pigeon-ultra/P3-front-end/README.md

 # Description

 This is the front end portion of the carrier-pigeon-ultra social media web application, the backend can be found at https://github.com/carrier-pigeon-ultra/P3-back-end.
-This is the which concludes our 10 week training with Revature.

 # Software versions
 <ul>